phluid61/internet-drafts/file-scheme/draft.md

 # Nonstandard Syntax Variations  {#nonstandard-syntax}

-These variations may be encountered for historical reasons, but are not supported by the normative syntax of {{syntax}}.
+These variations may be encountered by existing usages of the file URI scheme, but are not supported by the normative syntax of {{syntax}}.

 This appendix is not normative.